supahcraig/Creating_CDP_Environments/host_connections.md

+RELOCATED to CLDR/Building Environments/CDP Public Cloud on AWS

 # How to connect to a CDP host

 Once you spin up your data lake environment, and any other data hub clusters or experiences, you will probably need to ssh into one of the hosts.